uwetom/media-production-worksheets/wk12-animating-mocap-data/triggers.md

 In this tutorial we're going to download a new character from Maximo and we're going to apply a set of animations to it from scratch.

 Then we are going to use a trigger function to trigger the motion capture animations to play on a keypress.
-Like this:
+Like this (the animation changes when I press '1':

+<iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=3ac7a880-29b9-43b8-9a92-b2430004b235&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="MP-Mocap-2.0 Intro Wednesday, 11 December 2024 at 00:16:47" ></iframe>

 The first step is download a T pose character  import these into Unity and prep it for use